sipstack/www/src/views/pages/resources/blog/when-your-boss-asks-for-a-gift-card/content.md

 **STEP 2**: The scammer either hacks into the supervisor's business account or creates a similar email domain that will likely go unnoticed.
 For example, “joesmith@microsoft.com” might become “joesmith@micr0soft.com”.

-Alternatively, they sometimes create fake email accounts through Gmail, Hotmail, or other services, and make up some kind of excuse for needing to use their “personal” email.
+Alternatively, they sometimes create fake email accounts through Gmail, Hotmail, or other services, and make up some kind of excuse for needing to use their “personal email".
 In some cases, they may even [spoof a phone number](https://www.sipstack.com/resources/knowledge-base/general/what-is-call-spoofing/)  from your area code and send a text message instead.

 **STEP 3**: Either by email or text, the scammer successfully makes contact with a lower level employee, asking them to buy gift cards and send the gift card numbers or PINs back via email or text.

 ## Common Examples for Needing a Gift Card

-- Pay for upcoming office party
+- Pay for an upcoming office party
 - Support a charity
 - Ask an employee to pay a bill and promise to pay them back
 - Needing urgent assistance with something they don't have the time to explain